 - not being successful in a job interview

 I’m guessing you will have your own examples to add to this list.

 Why wouldn’t you feel disappointed?
 We invest a lot of time, energy and passion in what we do and the more important something is the more we care and the more vulnerable we make ourselves.
-So when something we care about greatly doesn’t come off as we hoped for we aren’t exactly going to jump with joy.
+So when something we care about greatly doesn’t come off we aren’t exactly going to jump with joy.

-We may try to tell ourselves to be, ‘grown up’ about something, our colleagues may tell us to, ‘get used to it because it goes with the territory’.
-But we know that is not what we feel at the time.
-To stand on that ground is a denial of what we are really feeling.
+We may try to tell ourselves to be, ‘grown up’, our colleagues may tell us to, ‘get used to it because it goes with the territory’.
+But we know that is not what we feel at that precise moment in time.
+To stand on the high ground is a denial of what we are really feeling.

 Here comes the but……

-Amongst some thought provoking questions Paul raises he also provides 3 tips for hippo time:
+In his book Paul provides 3 tips for hippo time: